FeatureCloud/app-template/engine/README.md

 ### Shared memory for states: `_app.internal`
 Different states can be defined and registered to the app, and they may need to pass data to each other.
-To support a shared memory between different states, `App` class has `internal` attribute, which is a dictionary that can be accessed through `self._app.iternal` in each state.
-However, `app` instance is a private attribute for `AppState` and should not be accessed directly.
-Thereby, `load` and `store` methods are introduced to `AppState` class to cover sharing data among different states.
+To support a shared memory between different states, the `App` class has an `internal` attribute, a dictionary that can be accessed through `self._app.iternal` in each state.
+However, the `app` instance is a private attribute for `AppState` and should not be accessed directly.
+Thereby, `load` and `store` methods are introduced to the `AppState` class to cover sharing data among different states.

 ### Registration methods
 The FeatureCloud app includes various methods that not only provides